cgrace0044/rock-paper-scissors/README.md

 ## Data Model
 I decided to use a `Context` class as my model.
 The `Context` class holds all the game-related information and contains the username, the number of games and the score.
-There are also two other classes `Result`, an enum that represents the result of the game (player 1 wins, player 2 wins or draw) and a `Hand` class which defines the three possible hands in the game: rock, paper or scissors.
+There are also two other classes `Result`, an enum that represents the result of the game (player 1 wins, player 2 wins, or draw), and a `Hand` class which defines the three possible hands in the game: rock, paper or scissors.

 ## Testing

 ### PEP8 Testing
 The python files have all been passed through [PEP8 Online](http://pep8online.com/).
-All python files were checked with no errors reported.
-See screen show below:
+All Python files were checked with no errors reported.
+See screen shown below:

 ADD SCREENSHOT OF PEP8 ONLINE CHECKER

 ### Input Testing
-All user inputs were tested thoroughly to ensure all input data is handled correctly and appropriate feedback is given to the user as follows:
+All user inputs were tested thoroughly to ensure all input data was handled correctly and appropriate feedback was given to the user as follows:

 - Username input: The strip() method is used to remove any extra whitespace after the user input.
 The capitalize() method is used to capitalize the first letter of the username.
-- Menu options selection: - The user can select from a menu on the main menu page, the leaderboard page, the instructions page and once the game has finished.
+- Menu options selection: - The user can select from a menu on the main menu page, the leaderboard page, the instructions page, and once the game has finished.
-  - All these menus were tested to ensure that the user can only input numbers as selections (either 1, 2 or 3).
+  - All these menus were tested to ensure that the user can only input numbers as selections (either `1`, `2`, or `3`).
   - In the case that any other character is entered an error message will appear.
-- Guess Input: If the user inputs anything other than 1, 2 or 3 (Paper, Rock or Scissors) to select a hand an error message will appear.
+- Guess Input: If the user inputs anything other than `1`, `2`, or `3` (Paper, Rock, or Scissors) to select a hand an error message will appear.

 ### Other Game Testing
 The game was tested thoroughly to ensure the following features worked as intended: